LGBTQ Heroes: Philip Johnson – a ground-breaking architect who shaped a modern style

 Completed in 1949, The Glass House has become a landmark of modern architecture.
 The glass rectangle showcased a calm and ordered aesthetic that has become a touch-point for contemporary architecture.

-Other notable buildings that further consolidated Johnson’s reputation and unique point of view include the interior of the Four Seasons restaurant in the Seagram Building – was completed in 1956 in New York City.
+Other notable buildings that further consolidated Johnson’s reputation and unique point of view include the interior of the Four Seasons restaurant in New York City’s Seagram Building.
+This was completed in 1956.